reactos/reactos/README.md

 See ["Building ReactOS"](http://www.reactos.org/wiki/Building_ReactOS) for more details.

+You can always download fresh binary builds of bootable images from the ["special page"](https://www.reactos.org/getbuilds/)

 ## Installing

 By default, ReactOS currently can only be installed on a machine that has a FAT16 or FAT32 partition as the active (bootable) partition.